-As we’ve written about before, sugar is a major competent of a great deal of cocktails.
+As we’ve written about before, sugar is a major component in a great deal of cocktails.
 Whether it’s a cordial, a shrub or a sugar cube, a cocktail can be brought together and even elevated by even a barspoon of simple syrup.
 Simple syrup is the basic building block of many syrups, and it’s also the easiest to make.
 Simply take equal parts sugar and water, heat to a boil then allow to cool.
 Many boutique grocery stores and online sources will try and sell you on buying it from them, at the low cost of over 100 times what it costs to make it at home.
-This article is more on the philosophy behind syrups than actual recipes, because once you have the fundamentals down, it allows you to cater to your own personal taste.
+This article is more on the philosophy behind syrups than actual recipes because once you have the fundamentals down, it allows you to cater to your own personal taste.

 Cocktail Syrup Basics- Herbs

 An herb syrup is the next step, and all it entails is throwing your fresh herb of choice in simple syrup that’s just been taken off the stove top.
 Allow to steep for 8-10 minutes, strain out the solids, allow to cool and store in your refrigerator.
 You’re essentially creating a sweet tea or an infusion.
 Your standard green herbs will all take to this method, from Mint to Sorrel.
 Your simple syrup will take on a green hue.
 Similar to infusions, these fresh flavors won’t last forever, and there is a shelf life to your syrups.
 If you want to play mad scientist, there are plenty of ways to extend your creations’ lives, but there’s no way to replicate freshness.
 Both the color and potency of your flavors will diminish, so it’s vital you keep it in the fridge.